hellt/pyang-docker/README.md

 # PYANG docker image
 This repo contains the [dockerfile](Dockerfile) to build an image with the [PyYANG](https://github.com/mbj4668/pyang) tool installed inside.

+As well as the following plugins are included:

+* [Openconfig plugins](https://github.com/openconfig/oc-pyang) - installed at `/opt/pyang-oc-plugin`

 ## How to build/install
-Pull the [hellt/pyang](https://hub.docker.com/repository/docker/hellt/pyang) image from the docker hub with `docker pull hellt/pyang`.
+Pull the `hellt/pyang` image from GitHub container registry with `docker pull ghcr.io/hellt/pyang`.

 To locally build the image clone the repo and use `docker build -t <your_repo>/<project>:<tag> .` command.